JBTiu1999/OrderAndDeliverySystem/README.md

 4. Select an operation through the drop down menu.
 In this case, select unassigned orders (admin is not allowed to delete an order once a courier is assigned).
 5. View the details of the order and select any of the AVAILABLE couriers.
-Click save and go back to main menu by pressing the button at the top left and logout.
+Click save and go back to main menu by pressing the button at the top left and logout (once a courier is assigned to an order, they will be tagged as UNAVAILABLE and shall complete the delivery first before being available again).
 6. Select courier on the main menu and enter the credentials of the courier selected on the previous step (refer to the table on Line 19 for courier accounts).
 7. Once logged in, selected ORDER DELIVERED button to finish the delivery process.